Niurab/School_District_Analysis/README.md

 ## Score by school type

-For the Charter, therefore, the changes were as follows:
+For Charter High School, the changes were as follows:

 Average Math scores declined from 83.47 to 83.46.